2sic/2sxc-ui/typings/readme.md

 # 2sxc TypeScript Typings

-This are the public typings for NMP, which should help you write type-safe code when working with 2sxc JavaScript APIs.
+This are the public typings for NPM, which should help you write type-safe code when working with the core 2sxc JavaScript APIs.

-Use this to create Angular, React, Vue etc. adaptors.
+Use this for your DNN/2sxc TypeScript and to create Angular, React, Vue etc. adaptors.

 Love from Switzerland,
 Daniel